Airfresh-joey/airfresh-marketing-website/replit.md

-# AirFresh Marketing - Experiential Marketing Website
+# AirFresh - Experiential Marketing Website

 ## Overview

-This is a full-stack web application for AirFresh Marketing, a nationwide experiential marketing company.
+This is a full-stack web application for AirFresh, a nationwide experiential marketing company.
 The application features a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration using Drizzle ORM.
 The site includes marketing pages, a contact form, and a blog section to showcase the company's services and expertise.

 ## System Architecture